Survey researchers held about 10,400 jobs in 2021. The largest employers of survey researchers were as follows:

 Detail oriented.
 Survey researchers must pay attention to details as they work because survey results depend on collecting, analyzing, and reporting the data accurately.

 Problem-solving skills.
 Survey researchers need problem-solving skills when identifying survey design issues, adjusting data, and interpreting survey results.

-The median annual wage for survey researchers was $45,050 in May 2012.
+The median annual wage for survey researchers was $59,740 in May 2021.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $19,640, and the top 10 percent earned more than $89,080.
+The lowest 10 percent earned less than $26,360, and the highest 10 percent earned more than $101,180.

-In May 2012, the median annual wages for survey researchers in the top five industries employing these workers were as follows:
+In May 2021, the median annual wages for survey researchers in the top industries in which they worked were as follows: